Efficient training for compact compression models via sequential distillation: Experiments and results

 \section{Experiments and results}

-For clarity, we denote by $\mathcal{M}$ a set of models $m$ that share the same characteristics but differ in their image compression rates (i.e., target bit-per-pixel values).
-Formally, $\forall m \in \mathcal{M}_{r}^{\rho}$, $m$ is trained with encoder reduction rate $r$ (higher $r$ results in smaller decoder) and uses $\rho$ percent of the specified training dataset (smaller $\rho$ results in smaller dataset).
-We selected two autoencoder architectures: the Factorized Prior~\cite{balle:iclr:2017:factorized} and the Hyperprior-based MS-ILLM~\cite{muckley:2023:icml}.
-The former focuses on the reconstruction error $|x - \hat{x}|_2^2$ and is evaluated with PSNR, while the latter incorporates perceptual metrics and a generative strategy to improve reconstructions, with evaluation including FID~\cite{mentzer:2020:neurips}.
+We selected two autoencoder architectures: the $FP$~\cite{balle:iclr:2017:factorized} and the $HP$-based MS-ILLM~\cite{muckley:2023:icml}.
+The former focuses on the reconstruction error $|x - \hat{x}|_2^2$ and is evaluated with PSNR, while the later incorporates perceptual metrics and a generative strategy to improve reconstructions, with evaluation including FID~\cite{mentzer:2020:neurips}.
 Implementations are based on CompressAI~\cite{begaint:2020:compressai} and NeuralCompression~\cite{muckley:2021:neuralcompression}, respectively.
+For $FP$, we used $r \in \{2,4,8\}$, for MS-ILLM $r \in \{2,4\}$.
+Training followed the standard protocols of CompressAI and NeuralCompression.

-All trainings were conducted on subsets of the Vimeo-90k dataset, selected to match the chosen proportion $\rho$.
-For $\rho=10.0$, we used a predefined subset~\cite{sally:2022:vimeo7} containing 10,000 short video sequences, each with 7 frames.
-For smaller values of $\rho$, we sampled the corresponding number of images from this subset.
-For evaluation, we used the Kodak dataset~\cite{kodak:1999:Online} (24 images) and the test split of CLIC2020~\cite{toderici:2020:clic} (428 images).
-Performance was measured with bit-rate vs. PSNR for the Factorized Prior, and bit-rate vs. FID for MS-ILLM.
-Code will be available upon acceptance.
+Trainings were conducted on Vimeo-90k triplet dataset with a total of $153,939$ images.
+For evaluation, we used the test split of CLIC2020~\cite{toderici:2020:clic} (428 images).
+Performance measured with BD-rate and BD-PSNR per epoch for the $FP$, and bit-rate vs. FID and bit-rate vs. PSNR for MS-ILLM.
+Code available upon acceptance.
+We compare the following architectures.

-\textbf{Teachers ($\mathcal{M}_{Orig}$):} We used 5 pre-trained models with different compression rates to guide the Factorized Prior students, and 6 pre-trained models for MS-ILLM (trained using GANs to increase statistical fidelity to original images distribution), we denote the teacher set of models as $\mathcal{M}_{Orig}$.
-Teacher Factorized Prior models were trained on the Vimeo-90k dataset~\cite{xue:ijvc:2019:vimeo}, containing 89,800 video clips.
+\textbf{Teachers ($Orig$):} We used 5 pre-trained models with different compression rates for $FP$, and 5 pre-trained models for MS-ILLM (trained using GANs to increase statistical fidelity).
+Teacher $FP$ models were trained on the Vimeo-90k dataset~\cite{xue:ijvc:2019:vimeo}, containing 89,800 video clips.
 Teacher MS-ILLM models were trained on OpenImages V6~\cite{Kuznetsova:2020:ijcv}.